Claudio-89/Terraform-on-Azure/README.md

 - Use resource dependencies: Use dependencies to specify the order in which resources should be created.

-- Use terraform fmt: Use the terraform fmt command to automatically format your configuration files in a consistent style.

-- Use terraform validate: Use the terraform validate command to verify that the syntax of your configuration files is correct.

-- Use terraform plan: Use the terraform plan command to preview the changes that will be made to the infrastructure before applying them.

 - Use automation: Use automation tools, such as Terraform Cloud or Azure DevOps, to automate the deployment process and ensure that changes are tested before they are applied to the live environment.